TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-05-03-phpstan-generics-for-dummies-with-two-parents.md

 }
 ```

-The `ProductRepository` class does not see it's grand-parent class `AbstractRepository`, only it's direct parent.
+The `ProductRepository` class does not see its grand-parent class `AbstractRepository`, only its direct parent.
 **We'll fix that:**

 ```diff